mattdailis/travelblog/_posts/2018-01-20-Obrigado-Lisbon.md

 ![Tile picture]({{ "assets/romantheater.jpg" | absolute_url }})

 It struck me that we truly were in Europe.
-You can find some pretty architecture in the states, but you'll rarely stumble across anything built more than a millenium ago.
+You can find some pretty architecture in The States, but you'll rarely stumble across anything built more than a millenium ago.

 We reached the top of the hill, and after climbing all over the Castle Sao Jorge, splitting a ham sandwich for lunch (where a peacock blocked our way into the cafe) lay down on a bench to take relax in the sun.